 The Uniqueness menu contains a few menu items for checking uniqueness of columns or rows or cells and also contains a special function for reporting the number of blank cells in a selected block of cells.
 You can also determine the number of unique cells in a block and you can export those cells in another file.
+You can also report all the substring occurrences within a single column.
 The Uniqueness menu appears as: